travycent/django_pay/README.md

 # Django Pay

 Django Pay is a simple payment platform designed to work seamlessly with Flutterwave, DPO, and most other payment platforms.
-This is an open-source project aimed at helping anyone who wants to start building a payment system with Django.
+The solution is aimed at vending internet packages using a self service wifi platform which includes a voucher, connection to a microtic router and autologin.This is an open-source project aimed at helping anyone who wants to start building a payment system for selling hotspot internet with Django.

 ## Requirements
 - Python3.10